-Individuals with porencephaly may have poor or absent speech development, epilepsy, hydrocephalus, spastic contractures (shrinkage or shortening of muscles), and mental retardation.
+Individuals with porencephaly may have poor or absent speech development, epilepsy, hydrocephalus, spastic contractures (shrinkage or shortening of muscles), and cognitive impairment.
 Treatment may include physical therapy, medication for seizure disorders, and a shunt for hydrocephalus.
 The prognosis for individuals with porencephaly varies according to the location and extent of the lesion.
 Some patients with this disorder may develop only minor neurological problems and have normal intelligence, while others may be severely disabled.
 Others may die before the second decade of life.

 SCHIZENCEPHALY is a rare developmental disorder characterized by abnormal slits, or clefts, in the cerebral hemispheres.
 Schizencephaly is a form of porencephaly.
 Individuals with clefts in both hemispheres, or bilateral clefts, are often developmentally delayed and have delayed speech and language skills and corticospinal dysfunction.
 Individuals with smaller, unilateral clefts (clefts in one hemisphere) may be weak on one side of the body and may have average or near-average intelligence.
-Patients with schizencephaly may also have varying degrees of microcephaly, mental retardation, hemiparesis (weakness or paralysis affecting one side of the body), or quadriparesis (weakness or paralysis affecting all four extremities), and may have reduced muscle tone (hypotonia).
+Patients with schizencephaly may also have varying degrees of microcephaly, delayed development and cognitive impairnment, hemiparesis (weakness or paralysis affecting one side of the body), or quadriparesis (weakness or paralysis affecting all four extremities), and may have reduced muscle tone (hypotonia).
 Most patients have seizures and some may have hydrocephalus.

 In schizencephaly, the neurons border the edge of the cleft implying a very early disruption in development.
 There is now a genetic origin for one type of schizencephaly.
 Causes of this type may include environmental exposures during pregnancy such as medication taken by the mother, exposure to toxins, or a vascular insult.
 Often there are associated heterotopias (isolated islands of neurons) which indicate a failure of migration of the neurons to their final position in the brain.